 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Mining and Oil Field Equipment Design Engineer

-In the United States, there were 33,700 jobs for Petroleum Engineer in 2016.
+In 2016, there was an estimated number of 33,700 jobs in the United States for Petroleum Engineer.
 New jobs are being produced at a rate of 15.1% which is above the national average.
 The Bureau of Labor Statistics predicts 5,100 new jobs for Petroleum Engineer by 2026.
 Due to new job openings and attrition, there will be an average of 2,800 job openings in this field each year.

 The states with the most job growth for Petroleum Engineer are Wyoming, North Dakota, and Colorado.
 Watch out if you plan on working in California, Alaska, or West Virginia.
 These states have the worst job growth for this type of profession.